AnthonyGress/MongoDB-Compass-Darkmode/README.md

 No longer do you need have your retinas burned by the unchangable light mode in MongoDB Compass on Mac OS!

 ## Modifications
-The app.asar file is the original app file plus 2 additions.
-The darkreader.js file from the dark reader chrome addon, and the script tag in the html.
+The `app.asar.zip` file is the original app file plus 2 additions.

+1. darkreader.js from the dark reader chrome addon
+2.  the <script> tag to link the javascript the html.
 No other modifications have been made.

 This file is simply hosted here to make it easier to drag and drop dark mode.